Mayor of Nelson, New Zealand: 1998 to present

 Paul Matheson successfully beat Woollaston on his second attempt in 1998, having lost to him in 1992.
 He served 3 terms as mayor, and later re-stood as a Councillor and served for three terms from 2010 to 2019 including two as deputy mayor under Rachel Reese.

 Matheson was succeeded by former Richmond Borough Council and inaugural Tasman District Council mayor Kerry Marshall who served for one term from 2007 to 2010.Aldo Miccio won the 2010 mayoralty, with the incumbent getting third place.
 Rachel Reese won the 2013 mayoralty, becoming Nelson’s first woman mayor.
 Two-term councillor Reese had been Deputy Mayor for Kerry Marshall.
 Her deputy mayor from 2013 to 2019 was former Mayor Paul Matheson.
 In 2019, Reese appointed Judene Edgar as deputy mayor, the first time Nelson had a woman mayor and deputy mayor.
 Edgar, a first-term Nelson City councillor had previously been a three-term councillor for neighbouring Tasman District Council.

+Lists of office holders

 List of mayors

 The list below shows all mayors of Nelson since the first Nelson City Council meeting in April 1874.